ALMA Band 1 Receiver Manufacturing Readiness Review

 The ALMA Band 1 receiver Manufacturing Readiness Review (MRR) was held on November 12-13, 2019.
 As part of the East-Asian ALMA Development program, the Band 1 receiver project is led by the Institute of Astronomy and Astrophysics, Academia Sinica (ASIAA) in Taiwan, in collaboration with the National Astronomical Observatory of Japan (NAOJ), the NRC Herzberg Astronomy and Astrophysics Research Centre in Canada, the National Radio Astronomy Observatory (NRAO) in the US, and the Departamento de Astronomía, Facultad de Ciencias Físicas y Matemáticas Universidad de Chile (UCh).
 Since 2012, ASIAA has taken a leading role in the design and the development of the Band 1 receiver system.
 The Band 1 receiver Development marks a new milestone in technology development undertaken by East-Asian ALMA that opens up new opportunities and enhances the performance of ALMA.

-The Band 1 receiver covers the frequency range between 35 and 50 GHz (6 to 8.5 mm in wavelength), which is the lowest frequency band of all ALMA observing bands.
+The Band 1 receiver covers the frequency range between 35 and 50 GHz The highest frequency could be upto 52 GHz on a best-effort basis.
+(6 to 8.5 mm in wavelength), which is the lowest frequency band of all ALMA observing bands.
 In the frequency range of Band 1, a broad variety of astronomical research themes can be explored, such as magnetic field measurements in star-forming regions, observations of dust evolution processes, and observations of carbon monoxide molecules contained in galaxies around 11 billion light years away.
 These proposed research themes will further expand the breadth of research with ALMA.

 In the MRR, an international review panel checked and confirmed that Band 1 was ready to start the full manufacturing of 73 receivers (66 receivers are to be installed in the ALMA antennas in Chile, and 7 will be spare receivers) with all facilities operational, all procedures ready for the performance tests and assembly, as well as with a complete product assurance system in place.
 As a result of the review, the international review committee gave a green light to the start of the production.
 The installation of the first production Band 1 receivers in the antennas in Chile is scheduled for the first half of 2020, with a subsequent first light to occur soon afterwards.
 The production, delivery, installation, and integration of all receivers is anticipated to be completed by the end of 2022.